01 Featured Wrist wearable · Staff · Governance · 0-to-1

 The product needed a name for its payment feature that cleared Legal, didn't conflict with existing Trademark registrations, worked in international markets, and landed clearly with users.
 I led the naming process across all four stakeholder groups, built the decision framework, and secured exec approval — on a timeline that didn't slip the product.

-The 150+ artifacts weren't just strings.
+The 150+ deliverables weren't just UI copy.
 They were the full content infrastructure of a product — from first-run experience to error states, from health data displays to payment flows.

 Health Health data displays, alerts, and FDA-aligned terminology Regulatory review